Heapy/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
 * [dbaroncelli/D-KMP-sample](https://github.com/dbaroncelli/D-KMP-sample) - D-KMP Architecture official sample: it uses a shared KMP ViewModel for JetpackCompose and SwiftUI.
-* [pl3xgaming/Purpur](https://github.com/pl3xgaming/Purpur) - Purpur is a fork of Paper, Tuinity, and Airplane with the goal of providing new and interesting configuration options, which allow for creating a unique gameplay experience not seen anywhere else
 * [GetStream/stream-chat-android](https://github.com/GetStream/stream-chat-android) - Official Android SDK for Stream Chat.
 Powerful client, offline support, and UI component libraries for awesome in-app chat features.
 Kotlin-first, Open-Source, free for Makers.
+* [pl3xgaming/Purpur](https://github.com/pl3xgaming/Purpur) - Purpur is a fork of Paper, Tuinity, and Airplane with the goal of providing new and interesting configuration options, which allow for creating a unique gameplay experience not seen anywhere else
+* [MindorksOpenSource/Kotlin-Coroutines-Android-Examples](https://github.com/MindorksOpenSource/Kotlin-Coroutines-Android-Examples) - Learn Kotlin Coroutines for Android by Examples.
+Learn how to use Kotlin Coroutines for Android App Development.
 * [android/storage-samples](https://github.com/android/storage-samples) - Multiple samples showing the best practices in storage APIs on Android.
 * [JetBrains/intellij-platform-plugin-template](https://github.com/JetBrains/intellij-platform-plugin-template) - Template repository for creating plugins for IntelliJ Platform
 * [Kotlin/kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) - KotlinX multiplatform date/time library